-As someone who’s been living the digital nomad life in Mexico since 2018, I know first-hand you’ll never run out of places to explore.
+As someone who’s been living the digital nomad life in Mexico since 2018, I know first-hand that you’ll never run out of places to explore.

 Thus far, I’ve traveled to half the states in Mexico, lived in three, visited each place on this list, and still have so much more I want to see and do!

 While you won’t always find fiber optic internet in Mexico, each place on this list has an established digital nomad community and is sufficient for most to do their online work.
 Mexico truly offers some of the best cities for digital nomads in the world.

 If you’re ready to check out the best Mexico digital nomad spots, this guide will help you pick the right one for you.

 Consider Mexico’s capital city — it has a little something for everyone.

 Why Mexico City is a top city for Digital Nomads

 As an international destination, Mexico City attracts expats and digital nomads from all over the world.